 Now that you know what’s inside a teardrop trailer and what they’re like, are they worth your consideration?

 What Should I Look For in a Teardrop Trailer?

 For a complete discussion on teardrop camper specifications and teardrop trailer layouts, you can learn everything you need to know in our article about the category.
 Teardrops range from 8-13 feet in length.
 The teardrop trailer weighs around 2,150 pounds.
 The majority of this RV category sleeps two people, but some allow four people.

 Teardrops come in the traditional shape with a wide front that tapers down to a back point.
 Non-traditional square teardrops maximize space.
 Self-contained versions that mimic small travel trailers place the kitchen inside.
 You’ll even come across larger self-contained teardrop campers with bathrooms.

-For those that want a teardrop camper, but want to steer away from specific characteristics, here are some teardrop trailers to avoid and an explanation about why they won’t fit your particular needs.
+For those who want a teardrop camper but want to steer away from specific characteristics, here are some teardrop trailers to avoid and an explanation about why they won’t fit your particular needs.
 Please note that we are basing our results on buyer’s interests only.